 ACCR Shareholder Resolution to AGL Energy Ltd on closure dates of Bayswater and Loy Yang A coal-fired power stations

 The Australasian Centre for Corporate Responsibility (ACCR) has filed Shareholder Resolutions to AGL Energy Ltd (ASX:AGL) requesting the company bring forward the closure dates of its Bayswater and Loy Yang A coal-fired power stations.
-AGL have announced that the resolutions will be voted on at their upcoming AGM on 7 October 2020, in Sydney, Australia.
+AGL announced that the resolutions would be voted on at their upcoming AGM on 7 October 2020, in Sydney, Australia.

 Special resolution to amend our company’s constitution